 QD score correlates positively with credit quality and ranges from 0 to 1,000.
-We offer borrowers with better credit quality progressively higher credit limits.
-In 2020, credit limits assigned to eligible borrowers ranged approximately from RMB500 to RMB25,000.
+The Group offers borrowers with better credit quality progressively higher credit limits.
+In 2021, credit limits assigned to eligible borrowers ranged approximately from RMB500 to RMB25,000.